winstonk6/scaden-methylation/README.md

   --no_eval                       Skip the evaluation of the model
                                   predictions.
   --config TEXT                   Name of configuration.
-  -r, --reference TEXT            Number of times each cell type in the basis
+  -r, --reference TEXT            Name of the scMethyl dataset.
-                                  is sampled to generate a simulated sc- methylation dataset.
 ```

 **Simulate**